Fulfilled Prophecies at the Birth of Christ

 The Unique Savior

 While thinking about the circumstances surrounding Christ’s birth, Christians can rejoice that the Messiah has come to earth and dealt with our sin.
-We can praise God for fulfilling His promises. and we can have complete confidence that He will always be faithful to do what He has declared.
+We can praise God for fulfilling his promises, and we can have complete confidence that he will always be faithful to do what he has declared.

 Despite what many believe today, the religions and religious leaders of the world are not the same.
 Many people in our culture promote the ridiculous claim that Jesus was just another religious leader—a good person who tried to make life better for others—but Jesus is unique in so many respects.
-He alone was a “good person” since He lived a sinless life.
+He alone was a “good person” since he lived a sinless life.
 Every other religious leader has been sinful and needed a Savior.
-But Jesus did not need a savior; He is the Savior.
+But Jesus did not need a savior; he is the Savior.

 There are no prophecies foretelling details about the birth of other religious leaders.
 No prophecies alerted the world to the coming of Muhammad (Islam), Joseph Smith (Mormonism), David Koresh (Branch Davidians), Charles Taze Russell (Jehovah’s Witnesses), Siddhartha Gautama (Buddhism), or any other founder of the world’s religions.
 Yet the Old Testament pinpointed numerous details about the life of the Son of God and Savior of the world.